Skip to main content

 TLS everywhere - all traffic encrypted in transit

-No analytics or telemetry - no cookies, no pixels, no tracking
+No analytics or telemetry - no tracking pixels, no fingerprinting

 Metadata-only logging - no PII, no message content in logs